bytebase/bytebase.com-old/content/docs/en/features/schema-review/column-no-null.md

 ## How the rule works

-Bytebase considers this rule to be violated if the SQL creates a column can have NULL value.
+Bytebase considers this rule to be violated if the SQL defines a column allowing NULL value.

 ## Supported database engine